saman-pasha/LCC/README.md

 }
 ```
 ## Structure
-`declares` form is declaring one or more variable(s) at the end of struct declaration just for anonymous structures.
+`declares` form is for declaring one or more variable(s) at the end of nested struct declaration just for anonymous structures.
 Use `$` form for struct's member access and `->` form for member access of pointer of struct.
 ```lisp
 (struct Course